amc5/applied-data-analysis/module-09/module-09.md

 > pop_se <- sqrt((x/n) * (1 - x/n)/n)
 ```

-What is the 95% CI around our estimate of the proportion of people who already know how they will vote?
+So, what is the 95% CI around our estimate of the proportion of people who already know how they will vote?

 ``` r
 > curve(dnorm(x, mean = pi, sd = pop_se), pi - 4 * pop_se, pi + 4 * pop_se)